-In order for our Ghost blog to talk to the web we will first need to setup the NGINX Reverse Proxy and the Lets Encrypt Companion containers using docker and docker-compose.
+For our Ghost blog to talk to the web we will first need to set up the NGINX Reverse Proxy and the Lets Encrypt Companion containers using docker and docker-compose.

 Before you begin